-Mayor Edward Murray is seeking two new members to serve on the Pioneer Square Preservation Board in the following positions – attorney and Pioneer Square retail business owner.
-Individuals who have an interest in historic preservation and/or familiarity with Pioneer Square are encouraged to apply.
+Mayor Edward Murray is seeking four new members to serve on the Pioneer Square Preservation Board.
+The positions needed include a Pioneer Square retail business owner, a historian, a property owner, and a member-at-large.
+Individuals who are structural engineers, have an interest in historic preservation, or are familiar with Pioneer Square are encouraged to apply.

-The 10-member Pioneer Square Preservation Board reviews facade alterations, signs, new construction, changes of use, and street improvements and makes recommendations to Seattle Department of Neighborhoods Director for all properties within the Pioneer Square Preservation District.
-The board is composed of two district property owners, two architects and one of each of the following – retail business owner, attorney, historian/ architectural historian, human services representative, a young adult appointed through the Get Engaged Boards and Commissions program, and a member-at-large.
-All appointments are made by the Mayor and subject to City Council confirmation.
+The board is composed of two district property owners, two architects and one of each of the following – retail business owner, attorney, historian/ architectural historian, human services representative, a young adult appointed through the Get Engaged Boards and Commissions program (a position for adults ages 18-29), and a member-at-large.
+All appointments are made by the Mayor, subject to City Council confirmation.

 Please email your letter and resume to: firstname.lastname@example.org